ohbendy/Kwekor-Font-Resources/Character Set.md

 Eastern Pwo and S’gaw Karen languages use different subsets of this alphabet, and for those letters that are shared between both languages, the sound values may differ.
 IPA values are extremely uncertain.

+Letter names are presented in several languages/orthographies:

-EPK: Eastern Pwo Karen (Buddhist Pwo)
+EPK: Eastern Pwo Karen (Buddhist Pwo), Hpa-An dialect

 WPK: Western Pwo Karen (Christian Pwo)